paulsamir2010/MTECH-PES-EDA-Project/ReadMe.md

 Performed Univariate and Bi-variate analysis to identify the key drivers that influence 'Item Outlet Sales' Create useful derived features such as Outlet_Age, Item_Category, MRP_Band, and Visibility_Band

-## Main Insights
-- Outlet type has strong impact on average sales
-- Supermarket formats outperform grocery stores
-- Item MRP has the strongest positive relationship with sales among numerical features
-- Item visibility has a negative relationship with sales in this dataset
-- Tier 2 and Tier 3 locations perform better than Tier 1 on average sales.

 ## Interesting Visualizations